 Tour the Munich Residenz

-There are over 100 rooms in the Residenz that are open to the public, all in various architectural and decor styles.
+There are more than 100 rooms in the Residenz that are open to the public, all in various architectural and decor styles.
 Give yourself at least 3 hours to tour the Residenz alone, noting that you can also pay extra to visit the treasury and the Cuvilliés Theatre — both of which I highly recommend!

 At the very least, the Residenz itself is a must.
-And getting to tour over 100 rooms with an audio guide for just 9 Euros is an absolute bargain!
+And getting to tour over 100 rooms with an audio guide for just 10 Euros is an absolute bargain!

 Oogle the Cuvilliés Theatre

-You only need 15 to 20 minutes to look around the theatre, so the 5 Euro admission may seem a bit steep.
-But let me tell you, it’s worth it.
-The Cuvilliés Theatre was built by François Cuvilliés the Elder 1751 to 1755.
-It was built as the “new opera house” for Elector Maximilian III Joseph.
+The Cuvilliés Theatre was built by François Cuvilliés the Elder between 1751 to 1755 as the “new opera house” for Elector Maximilian III Joseph.
 The woodwork in the theatre is jaw droppingly beautiful.
 Stepping into the Cuvilliés Theatre truly feels like you’re going back in time!

-I should note that the building housing the original theatre was destroyed by an Allied bombing raid in 1944.
+What’s wild is that the building housing the original theatre was destroyed by an Allied bombing raid in 1944.
 Luckily, all of the original woodwork was moved to a safe location beforehand so what you see in the theatre today is mostly original.

 Relax in the Hofgarten

-One of my favorite things to do in Munich was to relax in a local park or garden for an hour or so after spending the morning in a museum.
+One of my favorite things to do in Munich is relax in a local park or garden for an hour or so after spending the morning in a museum.
 The Hofgarten (Court Garden) is close to the Residenz, making it a good spot to get away from the bustle of the Old Town without needing to use the subway.

 The Hofgarten was formerly part of the royal residence.
 It was built in the 17th century in the style of an Italian Renaissance garden.
 It’s small but beautiful, and it’s surrounded by lovely buildings on all sides.

-Geek Out at the Deutsches Museum
+Deutsches Museum

 The Deutsches Museum is a science museum boasting exhibits in 53 subject areas ranging from chemistry to metallurgy to timekeeping to marine navigation to mining.